jgscott/ECO394D/slides/05_data_exploration/05_data_exploration.md

 ========
 class: small-code

-If you pipe the result to the `kable` function, you'll get a prettier table (formatted in Markdown):
+If you pipe the result to `kable`, you'll get a prettier table (formatted in Markdown):

 ```r